All Episodes

 One day.

-I promise you that's gonna happen.
+I promise you that's going to happen.

-Not wishing it, I'm not wishing anybody ill.
+I'm not wishing anybody ill.

-Frankly, if ask yourself a question.
+And frankly, ask yourself a question.

 Let's go back to the Republican ad that they made after the disastrous press conference of Joe Biden.